alextobias/morf-mwe-alex-readme/Running_the_MORF_backend.md

 I accessed the morf-job-api source from https://github.com/pcla-code/morf-job-api.
 There, in `morf-job-api/morfjobapi/morf_job_utils.py`, there's a function `submit_job`, which contains the logic for submitting the specified job to the specified morf api endpoint.
 I then imported this function into a jupyter notebook which I used for job submission (but you don't have to use a notebook, the point is that this function is what you should look at).

-Remember that you'll also need to specify your generated API key, as described above (TODO)
+Remember that you'll also need to specify your generated API key, as described above (TODO).

 ## Addendum: About MORF